 There are many people who inspire me from various walks of life.
 Some are famous people who have changed the world for the better.
 Others reflect a more personal choice.
-If you would like to suggest people who have inspired you, please leave a comment at - People who Inspire You.
+If you would like to suggest people who have inspired you, please leave a comment.

 It is one thing to believe in democracy, personal liberty and freedom of choice when you already live in a democracy.
 It is another to give up power, admit mistakes and bring about the necessary changes against powerful forces of opposition.
 When Gorbachev was elected Party Chairman in the early 1980s, there was nothing to suggest he would be any different to the previous leaders of the Soviet Union.
 Few, if any could have predicted within ten years, the collapse of Communism, the fall of the Berlin Wall and the end of the Cold War.
 But, it was through Gorbachev’s Perestroika and Glasnost that this was momentous change was enabled.

 True, other leaders played their part, but, it was Gorbachev who had to tackle the might of the Communist state and Soviet Armed Forces in changing the Soviet outlook.